James-S-Santangelo/paper-rcourse/paper.md

 following components:

-1. *Lesson Outline*: A clearly defined outline of the lesson objectives including expected length of time spent on each objective.
+1. *Lesson Outline*: A clearly defined outline of the lesson topics that cover the objectives including expected length of time spent on each.
     - This makes clear to students not only what they can expect to learn from the lecture, but also provides a structured template for instructors to prioritize content and gauge how long they